yusufefe76/Climate-Change-and-Agricultural-Yield-Turkey/README.md

 ## *Expected Outcomes*
 - Quantitative assessment of how temperature and precipitation variations impact crop yield
-- Identification of crops most sensitive to heat or rainfall reduction
-- Regional insights into climate vulnerability of agriculture
+- **A ranked "Vulnerability Matrix" identifying which crops are most at risk** - Regional insights into climate vulnerability of agriculture
 - Policy-relevant findings on where adaptive strategies (irrigation, drought-resistant crops) are most needed
 - Foundation for predictive models linking climate change indicators to future yield projections